Nikki C is wearing the 'Casual Tank' in mint and the 'Swift Bra' in stellar.

 - Cell phone, tablet, iPad or laptop, an extra long charger cord and earphones.

-- Notebook/diary and pen and my baby journal to document labor, birth and feeding bubs after.
+- Notebook/diary and pen and my baby journal to document labour, birth and feeding bubs after.

 - My own pillow, a blanket for me and/or nursing pillow.